- FTX’s Sam Bankman-Fried Denied Latest Release Request As Trial Looms - September 28, 2023

 In the minutes of its July 202o meeting released Wednesday afternoon, the central bank stated that it stands committed to continue its bond-buying and near-zero interest rate policy.
 Nevertheless, it offered no hints about the path of unconventional measures – such as forward guidance on future rates or yield curve control.

 The unpredictability stressed safe-haven assets like Bitcoin.
-Meanwhile, it renewed investors’ interest in the US pound, which was then Betfair Trading at its two-year low.
+Meanwhile, it renewed investors’ interest in the US pound, which was then trading at its two-year low.

 But, according to crypto-analyst Lark Davis, Bitcoin still has enough fuel to break above its previous record highs, as long as it maintains its footing near a technical support level.